 - New Maps: All new original maps have been created so that you can easily identify the location of nearly every site in the Pictorial Library (see below).

 - Full Indexes Included: The Image Index lists every photograph for quick and easy searching.
 The Site Index provides the primary name for each site as well as alternate names and spellings so that you can quickly find the location of any site you are searching for.

-I own and enjoy all 18 volumes (and so would your pastor!), but I recommend you start with the Israel Collection.
+I own and enjoy all 18 volumes of the Pictorial Library of Bible Lands (and so would your pastor!), but I recommend you start with the Israel Collection.